thegamershollow/thegamershollow/README.md

-## Welcome
+# Welcome

-Hi my name is Ethan, I am a novice developer who programs mostly in Python.
+Hi my name is Ethan I like video games and am a hobbiest developer, I know a lot about Python and hope to learn other languages as well.

-I am an avid [blogger](https://thegamershollow.github.io).

-I work with Python, HTML, Markdown, JavaScript, Java, and CSS.
+### My Blog

+You can find my blog at [thegamershollow.github.io](http://thegamershollow.github.io)

+### Social Media

-You can find me on BlueSky at [thegamershollow.bsky.social](https://bsky.app/profile/thegamershollow.bsky.social)
+You can find my social media and discord profile at [thegamershollow.github.io/links](http://thegamershollow.github.io/links)